yacovm/fabricDeployment/README.md

 # Hyperledger Fabric deployment script

+What does it do?
+- Deploys on remote linux servers a network that consists of:
+    - An Ordering service (solo)
+    - Peers, as many as needed, in the same organization

 ### Introduction:
 This tool was created to help quickly set up an environment of Hyperledger Fabric